Philomelos/lilypond-predefined-fretboards/README.md

 lilypond-predefined-fretboards
 ==============================

-A library for predefined fretboards which can be used with LilyPond.
+A library for predefined fretboards to be used with LilyPond.